mzivic7/spectroterm/README.md

                         value used to tune maximum loudness of sound --pipewire-fix        pipewire only, connect to output with custom loopback device.
 This prevents headsets from switching to 'handsfree' mode, which is mono and has lower audio quality.
-Usually sound must be playing in order for this to work
-  --print-pipewire-node
+Sometimes this wont work unless sound is playing --print-pipewire-node
-                        will print currently used pipewire node to monitor sound, then exit --pipewire-node-id PIPEWIRE_NODE_ID
+                        will print all currently used pipewire nodes to monitor sound, then exit --pipewire-node-id PIPEWIRE_NODE_ID
                         ID of custom pipewire node to use.
 Set this to preferred node if spectroterm is launched before any soud is reproduced.
 Effective only whith --pipewire-fix.
 Use 'pw-list -o' to get list of available nodes, or use --print-pipewire-node
   -v, --version         show program's version number and exit
 ```

 ### Colors